ampproject/amp.dev/content/docs/faqs.md

 ### How can a publisher get content into AMP HTML?

 Publishers and Content Management System (CMS) providers can develop an integration with their CMS to generate AMP content.
-Automattic has already publised a [Wordpress AMP plugin](https://wordpress.org/plugins/amp/) and we hope that all content management systems will add support for AMP HTML pages.
+Automattic has already published a [Wordpress AMP plugin](https://wordpress.org/plugins/amp/) and we hope that all content management systems will add support for AMP HTML pages.

 ## Platform and Technology Company Involvement